Scoring Your Opportunities

 “The highest-scoring tasks feel too mundane.”

 That’s the point.
-Mundane, frequent tasks compound into massive time savings.
-Start there, prove value, build capability.
-Then tackle the prestigious projects with earned credibility and developed skills.
+Mundane, frequent tasks compound into massive time savings—and simple means you’ll get wins quickly, learn what works, and build momentum.
+Complex tasks that score low consume time, produce ambiguous results, and risk convincing your organization that AI doesn’t work.
+Start simple, succeed visibly, then graduate to the prestigious projects with a track record and developed skills.
 The sequence matters more than the starting point’s impressiveness.

 “My most important decisions score low.”